-2.1 The European Regulations allow entitlements to be sold or leased; entitlements can also be transferred to another farmer as a gift, or through inheritance.
-All these types of transfer can be done with or without land.

-2.2 If you wish to trade you can do so through a private arrangement with another farmer or between your representatives (solicitors or advisory firm).
-Alternatively, you can buy or sell publicly through brokers and auction marts.

-2.3 If you lease with land, the start and end dates of the lease must be the same for the entitlements and land.

-2.4 To apply under inheritance the executor should complete a PF23 - Application to transfer entitlements form.
+- 2.1 Entitlements can be sold or leased; entitlements can also be transferred to another farmer as a gift, or through inheritance.
+All these types of transfer can be done with or without land. - 2.2 If you wish to trade you can do so through a private arrangement with another farmer or between your representatives (solicitors or advisory firm).
+Alternatively, you can buy or sell publicly through brokers and auction marts. - 2.3 If you lease with land, the start and end dates of the lease must be the same for the entitlements and land. - 2.4 To apply under inheritance the executor should complete a PF23 Application to transfer entitlements form.
 Supporting documents must be provided with the application (see part 4.2 for guidance on supporting documentation).
-Inheritance transfers without land are not subject to a siphon.

-2.5 If you transfer entitlements with land you must do so with an equivalent number of eligible hectares and the land you transfer must be eligible to support a claim under the Basic Payment Scheme.

-2.6 An assignation between an outgoing tenant (assignor) and incoming tenant (assignee), with the landlords consent, will be considered as a transfer with land.
-The documentation supporting any transfer of this type should clearly state that the transfer is assignation.
+Inheritance transfers without land are not subject to a siphon. - 2.5 If you transfer entitlements with land you must do so with an equivalent number of eligible hectares and the land you transfer must be eligible to support a claim under the Basic Payment Scheme. - 2.6 An assignation between an outgoing tenant (assignor) and incoming tenant (assignee), with the landlords consent, will be considered as a transfer with land.

 In a farming situation the assignation of a tenancy takes place where the outgoing tenant transfers his existing tenancy to a new tenant with the landlord's agreement.
-In this situation there is no change to the type of tenancy and there is no break in the tenancy and this will be considered as a with land transfer no siphon will be applied.
+In this situation there is no change to the type of tenancy and there is no break in the tenancy and this will be considered as a with land transfer.

 Where the outgoing tenant gives up his tenancy to the landlord and the landlord then relets the farm to a new tenant this cannot be considered an assignation.
-In this situation this is a without land transfer and the siphon will be applied.
+In this situation this is a without land transfer.